pokumars/alpome_backend/README.md

  The original idea was for a Supragarden hydroponic unit.
 For that specific hydroponic unit, there is a special account. in that account, a user can see the current state of the unit due to some sensors placed in the hydroponic unit. that specific account has the data such as Temperature, TVOC, Electrical Conductivity, co2, pH, Humidity, Water Temperature and Light.
 Since that is a special account, I will give the credentials in order for you to login and expreience this specific unit

-name of the user-main
-pass of the user- jonSnow

 the controllers directory contains the logic for a set of endpoints